 From A Wiki of Ice and Fire

 The Iron Islands is an archipelago in Ironman's Bay, located on the western coast of Westeros, roughly west of the Riverlands, northwest of the Westerlands, and south of the North.
 The seven major islands are Pyke, Great Wyk, Old Wyk, Harlaw, Saltcliffe, Blacktyde, and Orkmont.
 The Lonely Light, located eight days sail northwest of Great Wyk, is the most distant of the islands.
-The Iron Islands is the smallest and least populous of the regions of the Seven Kingdoms.
+The Iron Islands is the smallest of the regions of the Seven Kingdoms, but Dorne is the least populous.

 The Iron Islands are small, barely-fertile rocks with few safe harbours.
 The seas around the islands are stormy, frequently wreaking havoc with their considerable force.